unum-cloud/ucsb/README.md

 # UCSB

 Unum Cloud Service Benchmark is the grandchild of Yahoo Cloud Service Benchmark, reimplemented in C++, with less costly abstractions and with more workloads, crafted specifically for the Big Data age!
+A full description of this benchmark can be found [here, in our corporate blog](unum.cloud/ucsb).

 ## Benchmark Specification